Marine Resources Council: Science + Education + Action

 Show your support of MRC’s Ted Moorhead Lagoon House Learning Center and honor your loved ones through the purchase of engraved leaves to be displayed on the Lagoon House “Mangrove Giving Tree” and our “Virtual Giving Tree.”
 Read more.

 Marine Resources Council stands for the Indian River Lagoon and speaks from the position of sound science and innovation.
 Our voices have been heard in local councils as well as legislative halls.
 Join us and lend your voice to the lagoon.
 Read more.

 The Indian River Lagoon is an internationally renowned estuary that supports tremendous biodiversity as well as world-class recreational and commercial fisheries.
 Every year, the IRL brings $3.7 Billion to the regional economy, providing 15,000 jobs and recreational opportunities for 11 million people.
 Recent algal “superblooms” in the IRL have contributed to the loss of 47,000 acres of sea grasses as well as hundreds of manatees, dolphins, and pelicans.
 The ecosystem may be approaching a tipping point from which it may never recover.
 Worldwide news is covering the death of our estuary.
 The local economy is at risk as well as the quality of life for the residents who live and work on the IRL.
 Residents, businesses, and agencies are seeking solutions, things they can do to help restore the estuary.

 Click here for simple things you can do every day to help restore the Indian River Lagoon.

 Donate now and become a member of Marine Resources Council.
-Or consider a monthly sponsorship of $10.00–$100/month to sustain our brown bag luncheon speaker series, water quality monitoring locations, or public education workshops.
+Or consider a monthly sponsorship of $10.00–$100/month to sustain our Lunch & Learn webinars, water quality monitoring locations, or public education workshops.